nybles/adam/.github/PULL_REQUEST_TEMPLATE.md

-Thanks for making this contribution. :smile:
+Thanks for making this contribution. :blush:

 People like you maintain the spirit of community work. :clap:

 However to make sure that things don't break, please make following checks.